“Make your life a work of art.”

 John Martin, Metta Mindfulness Teacher who brings peace and love to our hearts and minds every week in mindful meditation, his voice, ever so soft, is ever so powerful.

 Dr. Robert Lustig.
 A global warrior for public health.
 A man of science and responsible nutrition.
 Indomitable.
 Thanks for inspiring my passion for human and environmental health.
 Working with you is an honor and never a dull moment.
+You are a true mensch – you embody science, and honor and have changed the landscape of public health forever!

-My new friend, partner in social change, and Soul Sister, Roberta Ruggiero, Founder and President of the Hypoglycemia Support Foundation.
-She is an inspiration and has renewed my my hope and passion for working to improve metabolic health and nutrition.
+My friend, partner in social change, and Soul Sister, Roberta Ruggiero, Founder and President of the Hypoglycemia Support Foundation.
+She is an inspiration and has renewed my hope and passion for working to improve metabolic health and nutrition.

 Angie Kanoff and Angie Sticher at Spark Arts in the heart of the Castro District, San Francisco.
 Many thanks for opening your gallery to me and to so many in the community!